hotosm/osm-merge/docs/conflation.md

 deleted in a single operation.

 The next step is validating what is left that is considered to be a new building.
 This is done using satellite imagery.
-Microsoft used Maxar imagery for their ML/AI model, so I start with that imagery.
-Bing should be the same imagery, but I try that next if the Maxar imagery isn't sufficient.
-After that I sometimes have to experiment, or use [Open Aerial Map](https://openaerialmap.org/) to find something better.
-Often utilizing multiple fuzzy imagery sources is necessary, while being concious of the possible false identification.
+Most commercial satellite imagery available for public use comes from Maxar.
+But the different providers (Bing, ESRI, Google, etc...) have different update cycles, so I often double check with ESRI imagery.

+If there is drone imagery available from [Open Aerial Map](https://openaerialmap.org/), that's also a good surce of imagery, but often doesn't cover a large area.